Use Monzo to pay in shops, restaurants and online, anywhere in the world and in any currency, with no fees.

-That means that if you withdraw £200 from an ATM in Amsterdam on the 1st of April, for example, any subsequent ATM withdrawals you make while you’re abroad in the next 30 days will be charged at 3%.
+That means that if you withdraw £200 from an ATM in Amsterdam on the 1st of April, for example, we'll charge you 3% on any ATM withdrawals you make while you’re abroad in the next 30 days.

-If you can’t remember that, don’t worry.
-We’ll make sure you can always see how much of your free allowance is left, and show you clearly how much you’ve been charged on each withdrawal.
+We’ll make sure you can always see how much of your free allowance is left, and show you clearly how much we've charged you each time you've taken out cash.

 Sustainability, not profit

 When you withdraw cash from an ATM outside the UK, Monzo pays the ATM owner a substantial fee.
 That fee ranges from around 1% in Europe, to just over 2% outside of Europe.
-We had been absorbing these ATM fees ourselves, but it became clear that doing so was unsustainable.
+We had been absorbing these ATM fees ourselves, but doing this wasn't sustainable for us as a business.

 Our goal is to build a sustainable business, a bank that’s here to help customers for years and years to come.